cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Privileged Identity Management (az-101-04).md

 1. On the **Access control (IAM)** blade, note that the **aaduser101041** user account is listed as a member of the **Contributor** role.

-1. Sign out as the Azure user **aaduser101041** and close the Microosft Edge InPrivate mode window.
+1. Sign out as the Azure user **aaduser101041** and close the Microsoft Edge InPrivate mode window.

 > **Result**: After you completed this exercise, you have onboarded the Azure subscription for PIM resource management, delegated management of Azure AD resources, and validate delegation of management of Azure AD resources.